 Applied AI for Sustainability Decision-Making: Recommended First Steps

 Sounds great, right?
 Well, in theory, it is.
 But enterprise readiness for integrating some of these new tools is just starting.
-It is no wonder why this is the case: any new technology requires strategic reflection, internal evaluation, readiness assessment, and selling internally within the organization for buy-in, and ultimately, budget.
+It is no wonder why this is the case: any new technology requires strategic reflection, internal evaluation, readiness assessment, and gaining internal buy-in, and ultimately, budget.

-While most enterprises and organizations aren’t quite ready to dive in to applied AI integration to support their sustainability programs, here are some steps to take now to start laying a strong foundation for the future:
+While most enterprises and organizations aren’t quite ready to dive in to applied AI integration to support their sustainability programs, here are some recommended first steps to take:

 1. What is the problem you are trying to solve through applied AI?
 Not every work flow will benefit from applied AI, so think carefully about where inefficiencies or bottlenecks exist in your sustainability work, and then consider how applied AI tools may help resolve them.
 Real-world example: the typical sustainability team spends up to 50% of their time on compliance.
 Many carbon reporting tools are developing AI features designed to significantly reduce the time allocated to compliance, freeing up team members to focus on other tasks and initiatives.

 2. What is the status of your data related to the problem you are looking to solve?
-Data often exist in silos but need to be integrated with consistent, timely formatting and management to successfully power applied AI systems.
-Real-world example: many sustainability teams are under pressure to use technology like AI to reduce energy consumption.
-Yet without access to the right internal datasets with support from other parts of the organization, data is not “ready” for integration with applied AI systems and tools.
+Data often exist in silos but need to be integrated with consistent, timely formatting and management to optimize applied AI systems.
+Real-world example: many sustainability teams are exploring how to use technology like AI to reduce energy consumption.
+Yet without access to the right internal datasets and support from other departments, data may not be “ready” for integration with applied AI systems and tools.

 3. What are your existing suppliers, partners, and industry peers doing around applied AI?
 While there is a vital ecosystem of start-up applied AI solutions for sustainability, innovation is also happening in legacy firms, and industry peers may understand best the nuances to consider.
-Real-world example: energy management is increasingly a priority for enterprises and organizations and simply asking existing suppliers what AI features they are developing may be a more efficient way to integrate this new technology, as opposed to starting with a new supplier.
+Real-world example: waste management is a priority for companies.
+Simply asking existing suppliers what AI features they are developing may be a more efficient way to integrate this new AI features, versus initiating a new relationship.

-4. What is the skills set of your team members and can they be tasked with monitoring and optimizing applied AI systems in the future?
-Real-world example: sustainability teams increasingly need both subject-matter expertise and technical know-how, often as an interpreter between sustainability goals and technical functions managed through technology departments.
+4. What is the skill sets of your team members and can they be tasked with monitoring and optimizing applied AI systems?
+Real-world example: many sustainability teams are interested in applied AI integration but don’t have a historic working relationship with their technical colleagues.
+The future sustainability professional will need both subject-matter expertise and technical know-how, often acting as an interpreter between sustainability goals and technology requirements.

 Contact Jeremy Tamanini to continue the conversation on this topic, as well as reading these related recent insights from the practice: